Grupo Breca: Development and diversification

 When everything seemed to be going well, the political power touched the group business.
 In 1968, the Military Government of General Juan Velasco Alvarado passed the Agrarian Reform Law that snatched their agricultural lands in the valleys of Supe, Huaura, Chincha, and the urban land expansion territories in the basins of the Surco and Ate rivers.
 However, their lands in south Limatambo, Valverde and Naranjal were not touched.
 In addition to these seizures, the Government in 1973 then decided to nationalize fishing activity and took control of Tecnológica de Alimentos, which by that time already had a share of 4% of the fishing activity in Peru.

-This nationalization policy of the economy, although it meant financial loss for the nascent Brescia group, it also opened the door to new opportunities, since the Government had ordered that the industry, mining, banking and insurance, traditionally dominated by foreign capital, must necessarily have local partners.
+This nationalization policy of the economy, although it meant a financial loss for the nascent Brescia group, it also opened the door to new opportunities since the Government had ordered that the industry, mining, banking and insurance, traditionally dominated by foreign capital, must necessarily have local partners.
 The foreign capital, on the other hand, could not have more than 20% of the shareholding in the companies dedicated to those sectors.

 In this position, when foreign investors were forced to reduce their participation, the Brescia group acquired 4% of the Banco de Crédito del Perú company and 27% of the Banco de Lima company.
-In 1977, they would perform a similar operation and achieved a major participation in the Minsur mining company.
+In 1977, they would perform a similar operation and achieved major participation in the Minsur mining company.
 In parallel, they dabbled in the tourism sector when acquiring the hotels manager Intursa company.
 By the end of the seventies decade, the Brescia group acquired the Compañía Peruana de Pinturas (CPP) and the fabric factory La Unión.

 Present

 After the death of the founder Fortunato Brescia Tassano, in 1952, the leadership of the group was in the hands of his eldest son, Pedro Brescia Cafferata, with the support of his brother Mario.
 The two daughters of the patriarch, Rosa and Ana María, although with a much lower profile, also participated in making decisions.
-Pedro and Mario took the reins until they reached old ages and after their retirement (Mario passed away in 2013 and Pedro, who had retired a few years earlier, in 2014), the management was left in the hands of the third generation of the family.
+Pedro and Mario took the reins until they reached old age and after their retirement (Mario died in 2013 and Pedro, who had retired a few years earlier, in 2014), the management was left in the hands of the third-generation of the family.
 Although the family tradition dictated that Pedro leaves the management to his eldest son, he had no offspring, so a process of transfer and development of family protocols began.
 Consequently, the current management of the group is in charge of a steering committee made up of four members of the third generation, who act by consensus and maintain the tradition of the founders."
 One of its subsidiaries, Tecnologica de Alimentos (TASA), is "one of the largest producers of fish meal in the world."